-As the Monsoon has arrived, high humidity in an environment and feed exposed to such environment can easily retain moisture.
+As the Monsoon has arrived, high humidity in an environment and feed exposed to such an environment can easily retain moisture.
 This results in the degradation of feed nutritive value.

 This high moisture